location, style and timing

 What I need to make your family portraits tolerable: Same as the wedding party.
 These photos only take a long time to shoot when everyone is not together in the designated spot at the right time.
 When you send me your Family Photo list it is easiest for me to shoot each photo in the order I've printed it out in.
 When grandma or brother #2 is not in the designated spot on time, and we have to start skipping around the list in order to not waste time, it starts to get crazy and frustrating for everyone involved, you, me, and the family members waiting to take their photos.

-If you are not doing a First Look and plan to take your Family Portraits after the ceremony: Make sure ALL included family members know that they are taking pictures immediately after the ceremony so that they don't stray too far.
+Family Portraits after the ceremony: Make sure ALL included family members know that they are taking pictures immediately after the ceremony so that they don't stray too far.
 Too often I hear someone say they weren't told they had to take photos immediately after the ceremony.
 Taking family portraits after the ceremony can be frustrating, especially when family doesn't stay put and your sister has to play duck duck goose among one hundred guests at cocktail hour looking for family members chatting it up with guests and standing in line for a drink.
 DJ's, officiants and wedding coordinators are all people that can help you announce when and where family photos will take place so that we can knock them out smoothly.

 I do not take photos of people while they are eating.
 During dinner service, I have to eat and be done before speeches.

 What I need to make your reception photos feel good: Don't look at me every time you see me :) also if you want to be in these photos you should probably dance.
-Also all grooms, try to dance for at least one song so you're in at least one reception photo :) Also I will do my best to shoot every guest, but it is not a guarantee that every guest will show up in your photos.
+Also all grooms, try to dance for at least one song so you're in at least one reception photo :) Also I will do my best to shoot every guest, but it is not a guarantee that every guest will show up in your photos (see page 1).
 If there is anyone specific that you definitely want a photo with you need to pull them aside for a picture and grab me to take it.
 Otherwise, I'll be shooting candids all night, mostly of those on the dance floor.

 Send Off Photos